dgraph-io/dgraph/wiki/README.md

 ### Branch

-Documentation **will only run and build on `master` or `release/vx.x.x` branches.** It is because the some examples need to be adjusted depending on Dgraph version, and the documentation generator needs to know the version before.
+Depending on what branch you are on, some code examples will dynamically change.
+For instance, go-grpc code examples will have different import path depending on branch name.

 ## Runnable